LinkedIn’s 2016 Workforce Diversity

 But to understand the journey - numbers still matter.
 With that said, representation as of June 2016 is as follows: at LinkedIn, women account for 42% of overall employees and 35% of leadership - a 5% improvement since 2015 and a 10% improvement since 2014.
 Three percent of our employees are Black and 5% are Latino.
 We will continue to strive to do better.

 In 2016, we conducted a survey of our US employees to give them the opportunity to self-identify across several key measures of diversity such as gender and ethnicity.
 Data from this survey is included in this report.
 This survey also gave our employees the ability to anonymously disclose if they identify as having a disability.
 This has allowed us, for the first time, to gain a better understanding of the 3% of our US employees that have a disability and recognize that people with disabilities are too often invisible members of the workforce.
 We are working to make life at LinkedIn more accessible for this employee group through small steps such as adding closed captioning to our regular company all hands meetings.
 We are also sharing stories so that others can become better advocates for people with disabilities; be it physical, intellectual or learning differences.
 We are holding ourselves accountable to increase our own representation to better reflect the available talent pool of people with disabilities.

-The full set of data can be found in the diversity report.
+The full set of data can be found here.

 For additional information, please refer to our EEO-1.

 There are three primary tenets we’re laser focused on to create a diverse and inclusive environment where everyone feels they belong: Hire, Develop, and Retain.